RS-232: Related standards

 Other serial signaling standards may not interoperate with standard-compliant RS-232 ports.
 For example, using the TTL levels of near +5 V and 0 V puts the mark level in the undefined area of the standard.
 Such levels are sometimes used with NMEA 0183-compliant GPS receivers and depth finders.
+A chip such as MAX232 is required to convert the voltage levels.

 A 20 mA current loop uses the absence of 20 mA current for high, and the presence of current in the loop for low; this signaling method is often used for long-distance and optically isolated links.
 Connection of a current-loop device to a compliant RS-232 port requires a level translator.
 Current-loop devices can supply voltages in excess of the must-withstand voltage limits of a compliant device.
 The original IBM PC serial port card implemented a 20 mA current-loop interface, which was never emulated by other suppliers of plug-compatible equipment.

 Other serial interfaces similar to RS-232: